tim-qtp/mbti-ai-town-1/ARCHITECTURE.md

 1. Engine tables (`convex/engine/schema.ts`) for maintaining engine-internal state.
 2. Game tables (`convex/aiTown/schema.ts`) for game state.
-To keep game state small and efficient to read and write, we store AI Town's data model across a few tables.
+To keep game state small and efficient to read and write, we store data model across a few tables.
 See `convex/aiTown/schema.ts` for an overview.
 3. Agent tables (`convex/agent/schema.ts`) for agent state.
 Agents can freely read and write to these tables within their actions.

 ### Inputs (`convex/aiTown/inputs.ts`)

-AI Town modifies its data model by processing inputs.
+modifies its data model by processing inputs.
 Inputs are submitted by players and agents and processed by the game engine.
 We specify inputs in the `inputs` object in `convex/aiTown/inputs.ts`.
 Use the `inputHandler` function to construct an input handler, specifying a Convex validator for arguments for end-to-end type-safety.

 - Joining (`join`) and leaving (`leave`) the game.
-- Moving a player to a particular location (`moveTo`): Movement in AI Town is similar to RTS games, where the players specify where they want to go, and the engine figures out how to get there.
+- Moving a player to a particular location (`moveTo`): Movement is similar to RTS games, where the players specify where they want to go, and the engine figures out how to get there.
 - Starting a conversation (`startConversation`), accepting an invite (`acceptInvite`), rejecting an invite (`rejectInvite`), and leaving a conversation (`leaveConversation`).
 To track typing indicators,